multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

 .. math::
    epsilon(A,R) = \max_{r \in R} \min_{a \in A} \max_{1 \leq i \leq n} epsilon(a_i, r_i)

-where :math:`a` and :math:`b` are objective vectors and, in the case of minimization of objective :math:`i`, :math:`epsilon(a_i,b_i)` is computed as :math:`a_i/b_i` for the multiplicative variant (respectively, :math:`a_i = b_i` for the additive variant), whereas in the case of maximization of objective :math:`i`, :math:`epsilon(a_i,b_i) = b_i/a_i` for the multiplicative variant (respectively, :math:`b_i = a_i` for the additive variant).
+where :math:`a` and :math:`b` are objective vectors of length :math:`n`.

+In the case of minimization of objective :math:`i`, :math:`epsilon(a_i,b_i)` is computed as :math:`a_i/b_i` for the multiplicative variant (respectively, :math:`a_i - b_i` for the additive variant), whereas in the case of maximization of objective :math:`i`, :math:`epsilon(a_i,b_i) = b_i/a_i` for the multiplicative variant (respectively, :math:`b_i - a_i` for the additive variant).
 This allows computing a single value for problems where some objectives are to be maximized while others are to be minimized.
 Moreover, a lower value corresponds to a better approximation set, independently of the type of problem (minimization, maximization or mixed).
 However, the meaning of the value is different for each objective type.
 For example, imagine that objective 1 is to be minimized and objective 2 is to be maximized, and the multiplicative epsilon computed here for :math:`epsilon(A,R) = 3`.
 This means that :math:`A` needs to be multiplied by 1/3 for all :math:`a_1` values and by 3 for all :math:`a_2` values in order to weakly dominate :math:`R`.

+The multiplicative variant can be computed as :math:`\exp(epsilon_{+}(\log(A),
-The computation of the multiplicative version for negative values doesn't make sense.
+\log(R)))`, which makes clear that the computation of the multiplicative version for zero or negative values doesn't make sense.
+See the examples in :func:`epsilon_additive`.

 The current implementation uses the naive algorithm that requires :math:`O(n \cdot |A| \cdot
 |R|)`, where :math:`n` is the number of objectives (dimension of vectors).